 Abanico Block.
 In October 1996, Ecopetrol and Explotaciones CMS Nomeco Inc. entered into the Abanico Block association contract.
-Pacific is the operator of, and has a 100% working interest in, the Abanico Block, which covers an area of approximately 32,100 gross acres.
+Pacific Rubiales Energy is the operator of, and has a 100% working interest in, the Abanico Block, which covers an area of approximately 26,658 gross acres (103 sq. km).
 We do not maintain a direct working interest in the Abanico Block, but rather have a 10% economic interest in the net revenues from the block pursuant to a joint operating agreement initially entered into with Kappa Resources Colombia Limited (now Pacific, who subsequently assigned its participation interest to Cespa de Colombia S.A., who then assigned the interest to Explotaciones CMS Oil & Gas), Maral Finance Corporation and Getionar S.A.